F0lak/dm_open_ref/ref/proc/refcount.md

 +   refcount(Object)
 <!-- -->
 **Args:**
-+   Object+ The object to get a reference count for
++   Object: The object to get a reference count for
 <!-- -->
 **Returns:**
 +   A count of references for the object.